When it comes to choosing the right VPN provider, be sure to check all the best ones first before committing

 Almost every VPN brags about their no-logging policy, but with VPNArea, users can trust that they’re following this rule.
 The company is registered in Bulgaria, where there is a strict law that prohibits companies from logging customer data.

-When it comes to speed, all VPNs suffer from some lag.
+When it comes to speed, all VPNs suffer from a slow-down that’s caused by the encryption and tunneling protocols.
 This is impossible to avoid due to how the technology is designed.
 Additionally, if there are more users on an individual server, this further slows down the speed of the connections.

 One great feature of the VPNArea interface is that you can see the number of users currently connected to a server along with server latency expressed in milliseconds.
 This will help you easily find less popular (and faster) servers by sorting the list according to their load, latency, and distance from your location.

-Another thing that VPNArea has is the option to switch between the slower but more secure OpenVPN protocol to a much faster but still secure IKEv2.
+VPNArea has the option to switch between the slower but more secure OpenVPN protocol to a much faster but still secure IKEv2.
 VPNArea claims that changing the protocol to IKEv2 (which requires some manual configuration described in VPNArea’s client area) may result in speed increases of up to 100%.
 We’ve decided to test this ourselves from our location in Europe.

 Our base speed with no VPN was 300 Mbps download and 275 Mbps upload.
 Connecting to a nearby server with OpenVPN UDP protocol resulted in a massive drop-off, leaving us with only about 10% of what we had.
 Shocked and appalled, we rushed to test IKEv2, whose configuration is a 13-step task on Windows, resulting in one server added.
 The result left us confused and infuriated – the IKEv2 speed results were nearly identical to what we got with OpenVPN!